 an agentset, it reports a list of values (in random order, since agentsets are

 always in random order).

 Note that when opening old models in the new version,

 values-from will automatically be converted to use “of” instead, but some

 nested uses of these constructs are too complex for the converter and must be

 converted by hand.

-run one at a time.
-Not until one agent completely finishes the entire
+asked agents will run one at a time.
+Not until one agent completely finishes the

 ask does the next agent start.

 ask was never truly concurrent; we simulated